heilhead/react-bootstrap-validation/README.md

 ### `ValidatedInput`

 An extension of react-bootstrap's `Input` component.
-Should be used instead of the original one for all the fields that need to be validate.
+Should be used instead of the original one for all the fields that need to be validated.
 All `ValidatedInput`s should have `name` property defined.

 **Properties**